Prakash Parv of Guru Nanak Dev Ji | 18 Nov 2024

 Recently, the President of India greeted citizens on the eve of Prakash Parv of Guru Nanak Dev Ji, urging them to adopt his teachings and promote unity and equality in society.

-- Prakash Parv is celebrated on the birth anniversary of Guru Nanak Dev Ji, the founder of Sikhism and a social reformer.
+- Prakash Parv is celebrated on the birth anniversary of Guru Nanak Dev Ji, which falls on the Kartik Purnima, 15th lunar day in the month of Kartik, according to the Hindu calendar.

 - It is celebrated as Prakash Parv because he tried to take people from darkness towards light.